 🔹 Pain management, orthopedics, imaging, or referrals

-Throughout the process, your accident doctor will carefully document your condition, treatments, and response to care, vital information for both your recovery and your injury claim.
+Throughout the process, your accident doctor will carefully document your condition, treatments, and response to care.

 📄 Step 4: Medical Documentation

-Doctors who accept LOPs are experienced in preparing the kind of documentation your attorney and insurance adjusters need:
+Doctors who accept LOPs are experienced in documentation your attorney will need for your case.

 - Detailed injury reports